Tascurator/tascurator-documents/docs/docs/modeling.md

 ### assignmentSheet

-Tenant's task assignment table.
+The assignmentSheet is the tenant's task assignment table.

 ### List[Category]

-Category listings have multiple categories.
+The ShareHouse contains Category.
+The ShareHouse has Category list.

 ### List[Tenant]

-Tenant listings have multiple tenants.
+The ShareHouse contains Tenant.
+The ShareHouse has Tenant list.

 ## Category - カテゴリー